coralbits/coralpages/README.md

 - Menu
 - Paragraph

-## External Elements
+## External Blocks Templates

-To add external elements edit the config.yaml and add the endpoints for the external elements.
-It must have thse format:
+To add external blocks edit the config.yaml and add the endpoints for the external blocks.
+It must have these format:

 ```yaml
 stores: